 The withdrawal transaction triggers secondary transactions to update the appropriate savings accounts – this is usually done in real-time.
 By the time the requested money is dispensed from the machine, the account balance will be reflected by deducting the withdrawal amount.
 The process turns out to be much more complex for an out-of-territory withdrawal.

-For instance, you use Bank A’s ATM to withdraw money from your account at Bank B. For that, Bank B’s database must be accessible and account status should get updated.
+For instance, you use Bank A’s ATM to withdraw money from your account at Bank B. For that, Bank B’s database must be accessible and the account status should get updated.
 All these events occur as the customer waits in front of the machine.
 The network and mainframe computers involved must be highly accurate and quick to make sure that the response time is “reasonable” from the customer’s point of view.
-The successful completion of the transaction depends on various factors such as both banks using compatible network technology to exchange information, speed of mainframe network and more.
+The successful completion of the transaction depends on various factors such as both banks using compatible network technology to exchange information, the speed of mainframe network and much more.

 Mainframe architecture includes a variety of network capabilities.
 The following details use the mainframe operating system used at IBM, the z/OS operating system as an example.
 Some of these capabilities include:

 The above figure illustrates a simplified mainframe-based network architecture.
-Mainframe is connected to external devices using Open Systems Adapter-Express (OSA-Express) which is an integrated LAN Adapter.
+The mainframe is connected to external devices using Open Systems Adapter-Express (OSA-Express) which is an integrated LAN Adapter.
 It is equivalent to a network interface card (NIC) used in Windows and UNIX systems.
 It supports various protocols and operational modes.
 OSA-Express card majorly uses the Ethernet protocol, running over copper wire or fiber optic cabling.
-The I/O systems of mainframe differs from UNIX/Intel systems because of which, OSA card implements advanced technologies required for networking.
+The I/O systems of mainframe differ from UNIX/Intel systems because of which, OSA card implements advanced technologies required for networking.

 For a particular organization, a redundant backbone switch or router is used to connect critical business servers to the primary network.
 The switch or router provides redundancy by providing more than one physical path to the backbone network.
 The backbone network is the organization’s high traffic density network.

-Offices used for computer personnel, administration and back office services are usually located in the vicinity of the production computer site.
+Offices used for computer personnel, administration and back-office services are usually located in the vicinity of the production computer site.
 These locations may be in the same building, the same campus, or a few blocks away.
-These sites would be connected using high speed connections.
+These sites would be connected using high-speed connections.